blackbaud/skyux1/js/sky/src/grids/docs/demo.md

 To display custom content, add the `bb-grid-custom-toolbar` attribute to the `bb-grid` directive.
 Then place a `bb-grid-toolbar` directive with your custom controls in the `bb-grid` directive.

 ### Grid Events ###
     - `includedColumnsChanged` &mdash; Fires when users change the columns to display in the grid.
-To reload the grid with data from the server after column changes, set the event handler's `data` parameter's `willResetData` property to `true`.
-This avoids reloading the grid with the existing data after the event fires.
-    - `loadMoreRows` &mdash; Fires when users change pages in paginated grids or load more rows in nonpaginated grids.
-When users change pages, a data object with `top` and `skip` parameters is included in the event so that the calling controller can retrieve the proper paged data.
-When users load more rows, the event provides a promise, and the consumer of the event should resolve the promise with new data that the grid appends to the existing data.
-    - `columnsResized` &mdash; Fires after users resize the columns in the grid.
-You can use this event to listen for column size changes and save them for subsequent visits to the grid.
-The event contains an object with the following properties:
-        - `index` &mdash; The index of the resized column.
-        - `newWidth` &mdash; The width of the resized column.
-    - `reInitGrid` &mdash; The grid reinitializes itself when it receives this event.

-### Grid Events ###
-    - `includedColumnsChanged` &mdash; Fires when users change the columns to display in the grid.
         - `willResetData` &mdash; Indicates whether to reload the grid with data from the server after users change the columns to display.
 To reload the grid, set this property to `true` on the event handler's `data` parameter.
 This avoids reloading the grid with existing data after the `includedColumnsChanged` event fires.
     - `loadMoreRows` &mdash; Fires when users change pages in paginated grids or load more rows in nonpaginated grids.
 When users change pages, the event includes a data object with `top` and `skip` parameters so that the calling controller can retrieve the proper paged data.
 When users load more rows, the event provides the `promise` property to add new data to the grid.